MattKear/WebTools/AutorotationTool/derivations.md

 ---

+## Deriving expressions for Acceleration, Position, and Velocity

 Starting with a raised cosine jerk profile $(J(t))$, integrate to derive the acceleration, velocity, and position, accounting for the constants obtained from initial conditions $a_{0}, \, v_{0}, \, p_{0}$:

 $$